onsip/sipjs.com/content/guides/send-dtmf.md

 ---
-title: Send Dtmf | SIP.js
+title: Send DTMF | SIP.js
 description: How to create a dial pad in your WebRTC app and send DTMF tones with SIP.js
 ---